+Next Sunday morning, over 50,000 runners will gather to run in one of the most iconic marathon races in the United States.
 I thought it would be fun in preparation for this year’s New York City Marathon to share some of the cool sites and buildings that runners will see as they complete the 26.2 miles around New York.
-There really is so much to see while running though the streets of New York regardless if you have lived here your whole life or are just visiting New York for the marathon; so don’t forget to look around you.
+There is so much to see while running through the streets of New York regardless if you have lived here your whole life or are just visiting New York for the marathon, so don’t forget to look around you.

 Roosevelt Island Tram StationRoosevelt Island Tram Station

-Built in 1976 The Roosevelt Tram spans the east river and connects Manhattan to Roosevelt Island in about 3 minutes.
+Built-in 1976 The Roosevelt Tram spans the east river and connects Manhattan to Roosevelt Island in about 3 minutes.
 You might recognize the tram from the movie Spider-Man where the Green Goblin throws Mary Jane Watson off the Queensboro Bridge.

 Guggenheim MuseumGuggenheim Museum

 Metropolitan Museum of ArtMetropolitan Museum of Art

-785 Fifth Ave –
+785 Fifth Ave785 Fifth Ave

 If you aren’t one of the New York City Marathon runners, you should join the 2 million spectators and enjoy New York City for all its amazing architecture and beauty.
 The Elika Real Estate team sure won’t miss it!